-It will show all the margins applied and you can change them by just drag and drop.
+It will show all the margins applied and you can change them just by dragging and dropping.

 49. Error Values

-The thing is, you can replace all the error values while printing with a specific value (three other values to use as a replacement).
+You can replace all the error values while printing with a specific value (three other values to use as a replacement).

 - Go to File Tab ➜ Print ➜ Print Setup ➜ Sheet.

-- Select replacement value from “Cell error as” drop down.
+- Select the replacement value from the “Cell error as” dropdown.

 - You have three options to use as a replacement.

 - “#N/A” error for all the errors.